Homebrew/homebrew-cask/doc/development/hacking.md

 Homebrew-Cask is still young, and should be considered in alpha.

-We have good support for a variety of artifacts: apps, pkgs, binaries, plugins, and [fonts](https://github.com/caskroom/homebrew-fonts/).
+We have good support for a variety of artifacts such as apps, pkgs, binaries, plugins, and [fonts](https://github.com/caskroom/homebrew-fonts/).
 Homebrew-Cask can install and uninstall any of those.
-However, these commands don’t work well with multiple versions, and most importantly, we currently can’t `upgrade`.
+However, these commands don’t work well with multiple versions, and most importantly, we currently can’t `upgrade` ([but are working on it](https://github.com/caskroom/homebrew-cask/issues/29301)).

-Since upgrading is a core feature of every package manager, the implementation of an `upgrade` verb is our top priority.
-For `upgrade` to work reliably, we must:

-* Maintain unequivocal version information from a variety of sources,
-* Track version-specific uninstallation,
-* Play nice with self-updating software.

-These and more requirements are tracked in our `upgrade` roadmaps discussed [here](https://github.com/caskroom/homebrew-cask/issues/4678) and [here](https://github.com/caskroom/homebrew-cask/issues/29301).
-If you’d like to contribute to `upgrade`, that’s an excellent place to start.

 ## Homebrew and Homebrew-Cask